axtiwari/blog-app/README.md

 `npm start` or `ng serve`

-The app will automatically navigate to `http://localhost:4200/`
+The app will automatically navigate to `http://localhost:4200/` (don't use any other localhost port - google api for registration works only there)

 # ProjectBlog